IBM/z_ansible_collections_doc/source/playbooks/playbooks.rst

 .. note::
    It is a good practice to review the playbook samples before executing them.
-   It will help you understand what requirements in terms of space, location, names, authority, and artifacts will be created and cleaned up.
+   It will help you understand the requirements in terms of space, location, names, authority, and the artifacts that will be created and cleaned up.
 Although samples are always written to operate without the need for the user's configuration, flexibility is written into the samples because it is not easy to determine if a sample has access to the host's resources.